-• Necessary checks are done before opening a new account so as to ensure that the identity of the customer does not match with any person with known criminal background or with banned entities such as individual terrorists or terrorist organizations etc. No account is opened where identity of a customer/prospect matches with any person or entity in the sanctions lists (domestic and International).
+- Necessary checks are done before opening a new account so as to ensure that the identity of the customer does not match with any person with known criminal background or with banned entities such as individual terrorists or terrorist organizations etc. No account is opened where identity of a customer/prospect matches with any person or entity in the sanctions lists (domestic and International). - Not to maintain account relationship or conduct any kind of banking transaction (except for deposit to the respective blacklisted customer's account and any withdrawal as provided by NRB regulations & its amendment thereto) with the individuals/entities blacklisted by CIB, Nepal until release from the list.
+However restriction is not applicable for opening account to receive social security allowance & pension as per the prevailing law.

-- Not to maintain account relationship or conduct any kind of banking transaction (except for deposit to the respective blacklisted customer's account) with the individuals/entities blacklisted by CIB, Nepal until release from the list. - Not to open an account, where the staffs designated to open new accounts, find sufficient ground that the identity of the prospective customer could not be verified and/or the prospective customer is not disclosing the required identity, the reason for opening account, transaction frequency and volume, etc and any other information deemed necessary for account opening.
+Not to open an account, where the staffs designated to open new accounts, find sufficient ground that the identity of the prospective customer could not be verified and/or the prospective customer is not disclosing the required identity, the reason for opening account, transaction frequency and volume and any other information deemed necessary for account opening.
 The refusal shall be properly documented and communicated to HO AML/CFT Compliance Officer through Branch AML/CFT Compliance Officer.